Hurence/historian/docs/userguide/README.md

 Currently only the french documentation is built.

 The process for editing is the following: the userguide is edited in asciidoc in all supported languages in a sub-directory corresponding to the language locale.
+Asciidoctor processors are then used to take the asciidoc files and generate the other formats.
 The maven process generates html5 and pdf versions at the moment.
 Future versions will support other languages than French as well as the DocBook and EPub formats.